dyne/docs/src/cjit/docs/index.md

     ./cjit life.c
     ```

-Enjoy watching this basic terminal version of the Game of Life, then move on to the next section to see its graphical version in its full glory 🎇
+Have a look around the `life.c` file with your favorite text editor and
+feel free to change things and see what happens.

 ![Game of Life in ASCII animation](images/cjit_life_c.gif)

-Pretty cool stuff for some "boring" terminal session eh?
-Have a look
-around the `life.c` file with your favorite text editor and feel free
-to change things and see what happens.
+If you like it so far, move on to the next section to see CJIT running graphical demo applications 🎇

 # ⏩ [Next: graphics with CJIT](graphics)

-Now you are familiar with the way to execute CJIT!
-If you think that C
-is fun (and fast!) you are welcome to read the next chapter of this
+Go to the next chapter of this tutorial.
-manual and discover one of many ways to run graphical applications.